isomerpages/csa-sicw1/_media/Media Accreditation.md

 * An original copy of the publication (only to be supplied on request)
 <br>In addition, non-English publications must supply a certified English translation of the
 publications’ credits page.

-<br>ii.
-Freelance journalists/photographers MUST provide clear credentials that they are on
-assignment from a specific news organisation/publication.
+ii.
+Freelance journalists/photographers **MUST** provide clear credentials that they are on assignment from a specific news organisation/publication.
 A valid assignment letter from that news organisation/publication is required.
-Submissions by freelance online journalists will be reviewed on a case-by-case basis. iii.
+Submissions by freelance online journalists will be reviewed on a case-by-case basis.

+iii.
 Online media (including websites, photography sites and online forum pages) must meet the following requirements, in addition to those above:
- The web publication must belong to a registered company, such as a media organisation, and have a specific, verifiable non-web address and telephone number.
+* The web publication must belong to a registered company, such as a media organisation, and have a specific, verifiable non-web address and telephone number.
- The online journal requesting accreditation for its correspondent(s) must have a substantial amount of original and topical news content or commentary or analysis on international issues.
+* The online journal requesting accreditation for its correspondent(s) must have a substantial amount of original and topical news content or commentary or analysis on international issues.
- If the website is new, the applicant seeking accreditation must provide the latest data on the site&#39;s visitorship or other relevant material (press citations, etc.) about the outlet&#39;s audience.
+* If the website is new, the applicant seeking accreditation must provide the latest data on the site's visitorship or other relevant material (press citations, etc.) about the outlet's audience.
 The applicant must have an established record of having written extensively on international issues and must present copies of three recently published articles, not more than six months old, with his/her byline.
- Please note that online publications that are intended for the communications outreach or advocacy of non-governmental or non-profit organisations do not qualify for media accreditation.
+* Please note that online publications that are intended for the communications outreach or advocacy of non-governmental or non-profit organisations do not qualify for media accreditation.

 iv.
-All applications must be received via the Singapore International Cyber Week 2022 online accreditation portal before the closing date and time, 1200hrs (GMT +8), 11 October 2022.
+All applications must be received via the **Singapore International Cyber Week 2022** online accreditation portal before the closing date and time, **1200hrs (GMT +8), 11 October 2022**.
 Late applications will not be entertained.
 The organiser reserves the right to reject any incomplete application.